Doesn’t the school district pay for the labs?

 What if it’s a financial hardship for our family to contribute?

 It’s a rare family that doesn’t have to make difficult choices about how to use their limited budget.
 We urge families to make education a priority and to teach children the value of learning.
-Making as generous a contribution as you can shows your children you are willing to invest in their futures.
-And when everyone contributes, the burden on every family is lighter.
+Making a contribution if you feel so inclined shows your children that you are willing to invest in their future.
+When we see school-wide participation in the SOS Fund Drive, we reach our goals faster and with less burden on individual families.
+We are so much better together!

 When it’s tough to find the money, Fremont families have found creative ways to contribute, including: